hassaan4584/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

     + If you use a tab bar, aim for 3-5 items.
 If you need the "More" tab, you're likely going in the wrong direction.
 - Modality is used sparingly, and clearly brings them back to where they were when dismissed.
 - Your design also considers text and your app's voice or messaging as part of the design and experience, and it stays consistent.
-    + You don't mix playful error messages juxatposed with serious ones.
+    + You don't mix playful error messages juxtaposed with serious ones.
     + iOS technology, or any other technical term, is made for anyone to understand (i.e. you'd use 'Scan the tag' instead of 'Activate NFC reading Session' or similar.).

 ## The Design Drips with Polish